-Biologists reeled in a 240-pound fish from the Detroit River that likely hatched a century ago
+Biologists reeled in a 240-pound fish from the Detroit River that probably hatched a century ago

 It was his teammates, fellow biologists Jenny Johnson and Paige Wigren, who took a look at the latest catch and said: “Oh man, that’s going to be a very big fish.”

 “We thought it would be in the 100-pound range,” Fischer said.
-Typically, they may catch a 40 to 60 pound fish.
+Typically, they may catch a 40- to 60-pound fish.

 This time, the crew had reeled in a 240-pound lake sturgeon, a 6-foot 10-inch female they believe to be about 100 years old.
 It’s the biggest fish any of them had ever caught — the team’s previous record, before he joined the crew, was 123 pounds, Fischer said.
 It also may be one of the largest lake sturgeon ever recorded in the country.